True specialist

 • Financial evidence

-We will speak with impartial medical experts with a good understanding of our legal tests to establish whether you have a strong case for a viable negligence claim, and determine how your circumstances have changed as a result of your misdiagnosis in order to calculate an appropriate value of compensation.
+We will speak with impartial medical experts with a good understanding of our legal tests to establish whether you have a strong case for a viable negligence claim, and determine how your circumstances have changed due to your misdiagnosis to calculate the right compensation.

-With a reputation for being one of the best law firms to handle negligence cases, we will be with you at every stage of the claims process, and can provide our services on a ‘No Win No Fee‘ basis.
-This means our payment is recovered from the compensation you receive – if your claim is unsuccessful, you pay nothing at all.
+With a reputation for being one of the best law firms to handle misdiagnosis cases, we will be with you at every stage of the claims process, and can provide our services on a ‘no win, no fee‘ basis.
+This means our payment is recovered from your compensation – if your claim is unsuccessful, you pay nothing.

 If you would like to discover how we have supported clients in the past through their misdiagnosis claims and the outcomes we have achieved on their behalf, you can read a number of our case studies below:

-How will medical misdiagnosis claim compensation help me?
+How can medical misdiagnosis claim compensation help me?

-The purpose of compensation following a successful claim is to help someone get back to the position they were in before the negligence or, if this is not possible, support changes to their life moving forward.
+Medical misdiagnosis compensation is designed to help you get back to where they were before your injuries or, if this is not possible, support changes to their life moving forward.

 With this in mind, compensation following a misdiagnosis claim can cover a wide variety of costs, including: